ChanYunHin/FedHe/README.md

-# FedHe

-The source codes of "FedHe: Heterogeneous Models and Communication-Efficient Federated Learning".

 # FedHe: Heterogeneous Models and Communication-Efficient Federated Learning

 This repository is the official implementation of [FedHe: Heterogeneous Models and Communication-Efficient Federated Learning](https://arxiv.org/abs/2110.09910).